dirkwhoffmann/vAmiga/Documentation/References/Preferences/General.md

 ## Screen captures

 vAmiga features a screen recorder that utilizes FFmpeg as a backend.
 The options in this category allow the user to set various recording parameters.
-Please note that FFmpeg cannot be bundled with the emulator due to licensing contraints.
+Please note that FFmpeg cannot be bundled with the emulator due to licensing constraints.
 Before using the screen recorder, you must manually install FFmpeg on your computer.

 ## Warp mode